Perfect-Web/nodejs-hello-world-docker/README.md

-This Docker Container contains HAProxy and a simple nodeJS service to update its configuration
+This Docker Container a simple nodeJS hello-world example

 how to run: